ar-io/ar-io-network-process/README.md

 ### Code Formatting

-To get the code formatter, we'll need to install rust to access `cargo`.
-To install rust on MacOS, run the following command:
+To get the code formatter, we'll need to install rust to access `cargo` To install rust on MacOS, run the following command:

 ```sh
 brew install rust
 ```

-If not already added, include `cargo` binary in your path so that packages installed using `cargo` can be accessed globally:
+If not already added, include `cargo`binary in your path so that packages installed using `cargo`can be accessed globally:

 ```
 echo 'export PATH=$HOME/.cargo/bin:$PATH' >> ~/.zshrc
 ```

-The code is formatted using `stylua`.
-To install `stylua`, run the following command:
+The code is formatted using `stylua` To install `stylua`, run the following command:

 ```sh
 cargo install stylua